-Modeling volunteerism in Israel as an Observant Zionist (full article)
+Modeling volunteerism in Israel as an observant Zionist by Orit Arfa, full article

 This year, Jay Shultz won’t be making a Thanksgiving dinner for the hundreds of American olim (immigrants) he has managed to unite in Tel Aviv through his Am Yisrael Foundation.
 He did serve one last year, when America’s holiday of gratitude coincided with Chanukah, as a way to give American Jews that rare blend of “Thanksgivukkah.”

 That’s not to say he’s not grateful for his early years in Fair Lawn, N.J.
 It’s the American spirit of civic engagement, charity and community that drive him to create an impactful and socially conscious melting pot of olim in Tel Aviv — Americans and Europeans who choose the Jewish state over the old country.